NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Is super cancellable
     - High crushes frame 6 (from 1)
     - Improved lift from 64 to 100
+- RA
+    - Kunai stagger causing launch on grounded opponents
-- RA kunais have more lift for better combo consistency
+    - Kunais have more lift for better combo consistency, e.g. RA(B)
 - GRKnJ
     - Travels two frames slower
     - Appears further back